EasyReader2/xfwm4-Theme-Default-hdpi-gradually-scaled-up/README.md

 To make the theme also work for dark themes, I used the following command:
 sed -i 's/#      c #000000/#      c #808080/g' *.xpm

-The folders in the .zip file can be extracted directly to ~/.local/share/themes .
+The folders in the .zip file can be directly extracted to ~/.local/share/themes .
-You will then be able to pick a suitably scaled window title inside the Xfce application **Window Manager** to match your chosen scale.
+You will then be able to pick a suitably scaled window title from inside the Xfce application **Window Manager** to match your chosen scale.